Darrien Doherty: Career

 Doherty didn't play again in first grade until 1993 when he joined Wests.
 Staying at the club for two seasons, Doherty played a total four games and scored his first top grade points with a try in the club's 38-4 win over the Gold Coast Seagulls in round 14 of the 1994 season.

 In 1995, Doherty joined the Sydney Bulldogs and started the season in first grade against North Queensland as a replacement forward.
 Doherty then became a regular member of the reserve grade team.

-In 1996, Doherty joined the Illawarra Steelers to play 20 games that season.
+In 1996, Doherty joined the Illawarra Steelers and cemented a first-grade spot for a whole season for the very first time, playing 20 games that season.

-In 1997, Doherty joined the Hunter Mariners to play 11 games that season and in 1998, joined the Adelaide Rams to play 19 games that season.
+In 1997, Doherty signed with Super League and joined the Hunter Mariners and played 11 games that season.
+In 1998, with the Super League war ended and the Hunter Mariners folding, he joined the Adelaide Rams, going on to play 19 games that season.

-In 1999, Doherty joined North Queensland Cowboys to play eight games from 1999 to 2000.
+Adelaide then folded at the end of 1998 season, leading Doherty to join North Queensland Cowboys, playing eight games from 1999 to 2000.